MatyasGodula/b3b36prg-sem/README.txt

 Controls
-    s ....... sets up the computation, you will need to press before initializing any computation because of the ability to read parameters while running c ....... starts computing in comp_module and slowly updating the image (can be aborted by a) a ....... aborts the computation on the comp_module 1 ....... calculates the fractal locally in the control app (the computation is os fast pressing a would not make a difference) e ....... deletes the whole image currently shown p ....... saves the image into a png called "output.png" v ....... plays an animation when selected in input_parameters, keep in mind that when animations are enabled movement within the image is not possible r ....... in case you change parameters while the program is running this keybind will read the file again and update the values h ....... shows these controls within the terminal (help) g ....... requests and prints the current comp_module version = ....... supposed to be + but made for US keyboard layouts, zooms in the image
+    s ....... sets up the computation, you will need to press before initializing any computation because of the ability to read parameters while running
+    1 ....... starts computing in comp_module and slowly updating the image (can be aborted by a) a ....... aborts the computation on the comp_module, can also abort the animation c ....... calculates the fractal locally in the control app (the computation is os fast pressing a would not make a difference) e ....... deletes the whole image currently shown p ....... saves the image into a png called "output.png" v ....... plays an animation when selected in input_parameters, keep in mind that when animations are enabled movement within the image is not possible r ....... in case you change parameters while the program is running this keybind will read the file again and update the values h ....... shows these controls within the terminal (help) g ....... requests and prints the current comp_module version l ....... cancels the current computation and resets the cid = ....... supposed to be + but made for US keyboard layouts, zooms in the image
     - ....... zooms out the image
     arrow left, arrow right, arrow up, arrow down ... movement within the image you will need to be in the gui window